 “I can only agree with Boris' remarks.
 Our Edersee is more known for its unsteady winds.
 Our steamer has a bit of an advantage here, as nan can easily convert it like a dinghy.
 At the same time, the ratio of boat length / sail area to hull weight is rather thick-ship.
 The official number of the betting sailing community is 118.
 It is also quite low because all three participants were among the top ten at the first regatta, which of course annoys.
 We have a very mixed boat size field.
 In light winds you sometimes have to let the "big ones" drive away before the wind even reaches you below.
 Then you can catch up.

 So it really depends on the specifics of the area.

 3 wind situations:

-- You turn your lap with the wind in between and you should actually shoot down (1,5-2) Here it all depends on the number of sails, exact sail area to wetted area.
-Here the dinghy turns, pulls allowed 1x and won 1 meter.
-We displacers have stress to get the goat in motion first, then we go.
-When it comes to "getting on the move", we have advantages if we are not covered.
+- You turn your lap with wind between degrees and you should actually shoot (1,5-2) Here it depends solely on the load rating of the sail, the exact sail area to the wetted area.
+Here the dinghy turns, pulls once allowed and has gained 1 meter.
+We displacers have stress to get the buck in motion first, then we go.
+When it comes to “getting in motion”, we have advantages if we are not in coverage.